 Our analysis of 10-year crime data shows that most states improved their burglary rates — with the exception of just four

 A majority of the states in the country improved their burglary rates from 2008 to 2018.
-We found that just only four states increased their burglary numbers in the decade: both Dakotas, Alaska and Montana.
+Only four states increased their burglary numbers in the decade: both Dakotas, Alaska and Montana.
 North Dakota had about 150 more cases of burglary per 100,000 people in 2018 — the most among all states.

 Conversely, Florida was the most improved state over the decade.
 Despite gaining about 3 million more people during the time period, Florida's burglaries fell by nearly 500 cases per 100,000 people.
 After Florida, Georgia, Ohio, Arkansas, Tennessee and Michigan decreased by more than 400 cases per 100,000 people.